Diverse Careers for PhDs

 Big Interview

-Students can watch video lessons on how to ace an interview, and record mock-interview videos with virtual interviewers who can ask either general or industry-specific questions.
+Watch video lessons on how to ace an interview, record mock-interview videos answering either general or industry-specific questions and receive feedback from the AI Feedback tool.

 visit Big Interview